Chart Color Schemes

 Montrose is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Montrose's population, as of Aug 2025, is approximately 6928, a decrease of 15 people since the 2021 Census which reported a population of 6943.
-This change is inferred from ABS estimated resident population of 6923 in June 2024 and additional 6 validated new addresses since the Census date.
-The population density ratio is around 657 persons per square kilometer.
-Overseas migration primarily drove recent population growth.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Montrose's population is approximately 6,928 as of November 2025, reflecting a decrease of 15 people since the 2021 Census which reported a population of 6,943.
+This change is inferred from the estimated resident population of 6,923 in June 2024 and an additional 6 validated new addresses since the Census date.
+The population density ratio is 657 persons per square kilometer.
+Population growth was primarily driven by overseas migration.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation of population growth from LGA to SA2 levels.

-For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used, adjusted employing weighted aggregation method to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on latest population numbers, Montrose is expected to grow by approximately 335 persons by 2041, an increase of about 4.7% over the 17-year period.
+Based on the latest population numbers, Montrose is expected to grow by 335 persons to 2041, an increase of 4.7% over the 17-year period.

 Frequently Asked Questions - Population